top of page

 We often underestimate these moments because they look ordinary.

-In work, we are trained to focus on outcomes.
+In work, we are trained to focus on outcomes: deliverables, milestones and impact.

 And yet, the quality of what follows often depends on how we enter it.